-Their original constitution violated the last "address" is a wordy and feeble decepthey fixed a high pecuniary assessment as the qualification of their Committee-men.
+Their original constitution violated the principles they affected to maintain, and their last "address" is a wordy and feeble deception.
+First, in their associative organisation they fixed a high pecuniary assessment as the qualification of their Committee-men.
 They declared money equivalent to influence.
 They sold the seats of Committee-men for fifty pounds sterling.
-They invited none but wealthy men of their own class to compose their governing council.
-When they helped an "Administrative Reformer" to a seat in Parliament, it was a person who could do no pos. sible good in that assembly, except by his vote, and who used his vote capriciously and inconsistently.
-They disclaimed all deep sympathy with the principles of political reform; they elected a Tory Secretary, and implied, plainly, "This is not even a class agitation; it is purely sectional, limited, superficial."
+They invited none but wealthy men of their own'class to compose their governing council.
+When they helped an "Administrative Reformer" to a seat in Parwith the principles of political reform; they elected a Tory Secretary, and implied, plainly, "This is not even a class agitation; it is purely sectional, limited, superficial."
 At their meetings things were done and said which brought the entire movement into ridicule.